andrewfishersb/Stockipy-Android-App/README.md

 ## Future Goals and Ideas
+* when user signs up for the first time have a view that tells the user to search for a recipe in the top bar - on the recipe activity
 * Make api call on homepage so it doesnt load everytime I press back or find recipe (or on the search page when i create it).
-* If shopping list and fridge list look the same then maybe refractor to be on the same page
+* If shopping list and fridge list look the same then maybe refractor to be the same layout
-* let user add single ingredients to a cart, they are currently just strings in an array.
 * make input only one line for new items
-* Remove back to list button once a database is set up and use the up button instead
+* Remove back to list button once a database is set up and use the up top button instead
 * Add items and don't go back until user says so - maybe implement a toolbar so one can send information back
 * With ingredients on shopping list, swipe to delete or add to the fridge
 * When adding an item use a dialog on the same activity instead of a new page